YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 Overview
 ========

-This is the user documentation for directly accessing the YottaDB engine without the need to go through a shim implemented in its embedded scripting language, M. A process can both call the engine directly as well as call functions written in M and exported.
+This is user documentation for accessing the YottaDB engine from C using the Simple API.
+A process can both call the Simple API as well as call functions written in M and exported.

 **Caveat:** This code does not exist yet.
 The user documentation is being written ahead of the code, and will change in the event the code